The Yellow Oleander – Thevetia peruviana [thev-VET-ee-uh per-u-vee-AN-uh] is a tall shrub from Mexico and Central America.

 Thevetia Peruviana Pests or Diseases

-Mealybugs and scale insects may threaten the plant.
-Remove scale insects with a toothpick or apply Neem oil sprays.
+- Mealybugs and scale insects may threaten the plant.
+Remove scale insects with a toothpick or apply sprays of Neem oil.

 Besides threats to the plant, it’s important to consider the threats to people and pets.

-The leaves and flowers are poisonous and should be kept away from children, dogs, and cats.
+Yellow Oleander Poisoning: The oleander leaves and flowers are poisonous and should be kept away from children, dogs, and cats.

 Suggested Thevetia Peruviana Uses